Member in the Spotlight: Gesellschaft für Freiheitsrechte

 Gesellschaft für Freiheitsrechte (Society for Civil Rights) is a Berlin based non-profit human rights organisation that protects every individual’s right to freedom of expression, equality and safe and private communication – especially on the internet.

-This is the fourteenth article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth interview format.
-Today, we present GFF.
+This is the 14th article of the series “EDRi member in the Spotlight” in which our members introduce themselves and their work in an in-depth interview format.

 1. Who are you and what is your organisation’s goal and mission?